 All in all I am very pleased with this little printer.
 It is very enjoyable to use and definitely can be a useful addition to my small business.
 But yes, it is also great for fun projects too.

-With no ink to buy (or spill), rechargeble and small it is economical to use and easy to store.
+There is no ink to buy (or spill), it is rechargeble and very portable, plus it is economical to use and easy to store.

 As long as you are aware of the restrictions of such a small printer of this type (size of print-out, low resolution and monochrome) it can still be a really useful, versatile and fun gadget.